18F/acq-tech-presentations/tech-theory-time/virtual-machines/vm-presentation.md

 * because they use the host's operating system, they turn on instantly - no boot-up
 * they also don't need as much storage or memory because they use the host's operating system
+* they don't need much configuration - they inherit it from the host operating system
 * generally they only run a single application
-* they don't need much configuration - they inherit it from the host operating system
+* more isolation - applications are isolated from each other rather than just machines

+---

+### Containers / .white[the cloud]

+## .white[More and more of the applications in the cloud are in containers]

+Using containers, cloud providers can put ***even more stuff*** on the same amount of hardware.
+It also increases security and reliability because the containers are isolated from each other - one can't steal data from its neighbor, and if it crashes, it crashes alone

+cloud.gov apps live in containers

+---
+class: middle center
+# .white[Questions?]

+---